International Development, Aid and Collaboration (IDAC)

 How will an applicant know if their project meets the program’s eligibility criteria?

 It is the applicant’s responsibility to ensure that the associated project meets the program’s eligibility criteria.
-Please consult the eligibility criteria, the IDAC landing page and this FAQ page in full before applying.
+Please consult the eligibility criteria and the FAQ in full before applying.